Don't Wanna Know

 "Don't Wanna Know" is a song by American pop rock band Maroon 5 featuring American rapper Kendrick Lamar.
-The song was released on October 11, 2016, as the lead single from their sixth studio album Red Pill Blues (2017), included on both the deluxe and Japanese editions of the album.
+The song was released on October 11, 2016, through 222 Records and Interscope Records, as the lead single from the band's sixth studio album Red Pill Blues (2017), included on both the deluxe and Japanese editions of the album.
 The song reached the top 10 in 23 countries, including number 6 in the United States.
 Critical reception to the song was mixed, with critics praising its production but criticizing its repetitive chorus and Lamar's verse.

-Background and release

-On October 11, 2016, Maroon 5 announced a single "Don't Wanna Know" featuring Kendrick Lamar, would be released worldwide at midnight on the following day, October 12.
-Previously "YOLO" by The Lonely Island featured the band's lead singer Adam Levine as well as Lamar.

 Composition

 "Don't Wanna Know" is written in the key of G major in common time with a shuffling tempo of 100 beats per minute.
 The song follows a chord progression of CMaj7D6Em7Bm/E, and Levine's vocals span from D_{4} to C_{6}.

 Critical reception

 The song received mixed reviews by music critics.
 Mike Wass of Idolator stated "there's nothing bloated or excessive about the finished product.
 In fact, this is a case of less is more.
 [Don't Wanna Know] freshens up Maroon 5's sound and goes HAM on the repetition (the cornerstone of hitmarking circa 2016) — all but guarantees the band a smash hit in the process.
 Kendrick's verse feels like an afterthought, but apart from that, this is hard to fault."
 Vulture's Halle Kiefer said "it'll be on the soundtrack to every car commercial, Target ad, and drunken breakup you flounder through for the next three months" and went on to say "Don't Wanna Know has a distinctly non-Maroon 5 sound, putting a breezy, bouncy, lighthearted spin on drinking to forget, and dancing to dull the pain of losing the one true connection you ever had."